getodk/docs/docs/central-api-form-management.rst

 Form Management
 =======================================================================================================================

+.. raw:: html
-``Form``\ s are the heart of ODK.
-They are created out of XML documents in the `ODK XForms <https://getodk.github.io/xforms-spec/>`__ specification format.
-The `Intro to Forms <https://docs.getodk.org/form-design-intro/>`__ on the ODK Documentation website is a good resource if you are unsure what this means.
-Once created, Forms can be retrieved in a variety of ways, their state can be managed, and they can be deleted.

-These subsections cover only the modern RESTful API resources involving Forms.
-For documentation on the OpenRosa ``formList``\  endpoint (which can be used to list Forms), see that section below.
+  <p><code>Form</code>s are the heart of ODK.
+They are created out of XML documents in the <a href="https://getodk.github.io/xforms-spec/">ODK XForms</a> specification format.
+The <a href="https://docs.getodk.org/form-design-intro/">Intro to Forms</a> on the ODK Documentation website is a good resource if you are unsure what this means.
+Once created, Forms can be retrieved in a variety of ways, their state can be managed, and they can be deleted.</p><p>These subsections cover only the modern RESTful API resources involving Forms.
+For documentation on the OpenRosa <code>formList</code> endpoint (which can be used to list Forms), see that section below.</p>

 Forms
 -----------------------------------------------------------------------------------------------------------------------

+.. raw:: html
-In this API, ``Form``\ s are distinguished by their ```formId``\  <https://getodk.github.io/xforms-spec/#primary-instance>`__s, which are a part of the XForms XML that defines each Form.
-In fact, as you will see below, many of the properties of a Form are extracted automatically from the XML: ``hash``\ , ``name``\ , ``version``\ , as well as the ``formId``\  itself (which to reduce confusion internally is known as ``xmlFormId``\  in ODK Central).

-The only other property Forms currently have is ``state``\ , which can be used to control whether Forms show up in mobile clients like ODK Collect for download, as well as whether they accept new ``Submission``\ s or not.

-It is not yet possible to modify a Form's XML definition once it is created.
+  <p>In this API, <code>Form</code>s are distinguished by their <a href="https://getodk.github.io/xforms-spec/#primary-instance"><code>formId</code></a>s, which are a part of the XForms XML that defines each Form.
+In fact, as you will see below, many of the properties of a Form are extracted automatically from the XML: <code>hash</code>, <code>name</code>, <code>version</code>, as well as the <code>formId</code> itself (which to reduce confusion internally is known as <code>xmlFormId</code> in ODK Central).</p><p>The only other property Forms currently have is <code>state</code>, which can be used to control whether Forms show up in mobile clients like ODK Collect for download, as well as whether they accept new <code>Submission</code>s or not.</p><p>It is not yet possible to modify a Form's XML definition once it is created.</p>

 List all Forms
 ^^^^^^^^^^^^^^^^^^^^^^^^

 **GET /v1/projects/{projectId}/forms**

+.. raw:: html
-Currently, there are no paging or filtering options, so listing ``Form``\ s will get you every Form you are allowed to access, every time.

-As of version 1.2, Forms that are unpublished (that only carry a draft and have never been published) will appear with full metadata detail.
-Previously, certain details like ``name``\  were omitted.
-You can determine that a Form is unpublished by checking the ``publishedAt``\  value: it will be ``null``\  for unpublished forms.

-This endpoint supports retrieving extended metadata; provide a header ``X-Extended-Metadata: true``\  to additionally retrieve the ``submissions``\  count of the number of Submissions that each Form has, the ``reviewStates``\  object of counts of Submissions with specific review states, the ``lastSubmission``\  most recent submission timestamp, as well as the Actor the Form was ``createdBy``\ .
+  <p>Currently, there are no paging or filtering options, so listing <code>Form</code>s will get you every Form you are allowed to access, every time.</p><p>As of version 1.2, Forms that are unpublished (that only carry a draft and have never been published) will appear with full metadata detail.
+Previously, certain details like <code>name</code> were omitted.
+You can determine that a Form is unpublished by checking the <code>publishedAt</code> value: it will be <code>null</code> for unpublished forms.</p><p>This endpoint supports retrieving extended metadata; provide a header <code>X-Extended-Metadata: true</code> to additionally retrieve the <code>submissions</code> count of the number of Submissions that each Form has, the <code>reviewStates</code> object of counts of Submissions with specific review states, the <code>lastSubmission</code> most recent submission timestamp, as well as the Actor the Form was <code>createdBy</code>.</p>

 .. dropdown:: Request